-As PPST is an interdepartmental program, applications should be directed to a department, usually that of the student’s previous degree.
+As PPSM is an interdepartmental program, applications should be directed to a department, usually that of the student’s previous degree.

 Testing Requirements (GRE, IELTS, etc.) are RELEVANT ONLY TO THE DEPARTMENTAL application process—for information about Testing Requirements please:

-2) If you still have questions about Testing Requirements after having downloaded and read through the relevant section(s) of the above PDF, please contact the appropriate departmental academic office using the email address shown in the list below:
+2) If you still have questions about Testing Requirements after having downloaded and read through the relevant section(s) of the PDF in step 1), please contact the appropriate departmental academic office using the email address shown in the list below:

-NOTE: PPST accepts applications for FALL admission only.
+NOTE: PPSM accepts applications for FALL admission only.
 Please consult MIT’s Graduate Admissions for departmental application deadlines.

-6) Once you have been accepted to a department’s graduate program, your application will be forwarded to the PPST office for consideration.
+5) Complete and submit the online application with all support material specified by the department to which you are applying.
+Once you have been accepted to a department’s graduate program, as long as you CHECKED THE BOX for PPSM (step 4 above), your application will be forwarded to the PPSM office for consideration.

 About your admission application

-PPST faculty welcome the interest of qualified students and will be pleased to answer inquiries concerning graduate study.
-Students applying to PPST should have a Bachelor’s or Master’s degree in a field of Science or Engineering.
+PPSM faculty welcome the interest of qualified students and will be pleased to answer inquiries concerning graduate study.
+Students applying to PPSM should have a Bachelor’s or Master’s degree in a field of Science or Engineering.

 Since admission and financial aid are both highly competitive, application forms should be completed with care.
 The more we know of your experience, professional plans, and perspectives on the field of polymers, the better we can process your application.